-- For bookings made on or after 21 April 2020, domestic flights can be changed an unlimited number of times without fees for trips departing by 31 January 2021.
+- For bookings made after 20 April 2020, domestic, trans-tasman or international short haul flights (excluding Tonga, Rarotonga and Port Moresby) can be changed an unlimited number of times without fees for trips departing up to 31 January 2022.

-- For bookings made before 21 April 2020, domestic and international short-haul flights (excluding Tonga flights) can be changed an unlimited number of times to any date up to 12 months in advance.
+- For bookings made before 21 April 2020, domestic and international short-haul flights can be changed an unlimited number of times for travel before 31 January 2022.

 Jetstar flights grounded

 Travel to New Zealand aside, international flights are cancelled until 31 October 2021.
 New Zealand and domestic services are still operating within the border travel restrictions.